 Confidentiality - personally identifiable information from a student's record may not be released to anyone other than authorized diocesan school personnel except with written consent from the parent.

 Student records are the responsibility of the teacher and principal and are housed in the main office of the school.

-CLASS SECTION ASSIGNMENTS
+Class Section Assignments